-Goa known as the “Pearl of India” a Tourist Paradise and Pearl of the Orient.
-The state of Goa is located on the western coast of India in the coastal belt of Konkan.
+Goa, known as the “Pearl of India”, is a Tourist Paradise and a Pearl of the Orient.
+The state of Goa is located in the western coast of India in the coastal belt of Konkan.

-The oldest archaeological evidence of ancient Goa date back to the Aryan conquest.
+The oldest archaeological evidence of ancient Goa dates back to the Aryan conquest times.
 The Crinar Rock-edict of Mauryan king Ashoka mentions the people of Goa as Peitinikas, Rashtrikas and Bhojas.
-During the time Mauryan Empire between 321 to 184 B.C, Goa was under an administrative region by the name Kutala.
-During this period, Buddhism is thought to have reached Goa and so as Jainism as can be known from the discovery of ruins of Jain Temples at Kudnem.
-However, after the death of Ashoka the Great in 232 B.C, the Mauryan Empire fell into a fast decline and Goa soon changed hands.
-The Marathas took control of Goa from Mauryas and subsequently Goa was ruled by Anand Chuttus and Satavahanas, who were already controlling the large area of western coast of India.
-During this time Goa flourished and became an International business centre and used to trade with Africa, Middle East and Roman Empire.
+During the time of the Mauryan Empire, between 321 to 184 B.C, Goa was an administrative region named Kutala.
+During this period, Buddhism is thought to have reached Goa.
+Jainism was also spread in this time, this knowledge available from the discovery of ruins of Jain Temples at Kudnem.
+After the death of Ashoka the Great in 232 B.C, the Mauryan Empire declined fast and Goa was conquered by other powers.
+The Marathas took control of Goa after the Mauryas, followed by the Anand Chuttus and the Satavahanas.
+The latter were already controlling the large area of western coast of India at this time.
+Under their rule, Goa flourished and became an International business centre used to trade with Africa, Middle East and Roman Empire.

 450 years of colonial Portuguese rule have imparted a distinct Latin ambience to the State of Goa, which is very much reflected in the old architectural style.

 OLD GOA – THINGS TO SEE

 Basilica of Bom Jesus